Panjshir offensives (Soviet–Afghan War): Panjshir VII – April 19 to September 1984

 Yousaf and Adkin reported in 1992 that the Soviet forces involved included the 180th Motor Rifle Regiment, battalions of the 66th Motor Rifle Brigade and 191st Motor Rifle Regiment, a regiment of the 103rd Guards Airborne Division, a battalion of the 345th Independent Guards Airborne Regiment, accompanied by Afghan forces including the 8th Division, the 20th Division, and the 37th Commando Brigade.
 It seems likely that the reference to the '180th Motor Rifle Regiment' refers to the 682nd Motor Rifle Regiment of the 108th Motor Rifle Division, based in Kabul.

 Panjshir VIII – September 1984

 The 8th offensive was a follow-up to the 7th, involving mostly airborne forces.

 Panjshir IX – 16 June 1985

-The 9th offensive was carried out in reprisal for the destruction of the DRA garrison at Peshgur, during which Massoud's mobile groups took 500 prisoners including 126 officers and killed a brigadier of the Afghan Army.
-The prisoners had been marched into the mountains, where the mujahideen claimed they were killed by a Soviet aerial bombardment, a claim others dubbed suspicious.

-Initiated hours after the raid, the Soviet counter-attack installed a new garrison in Peshgur, and pursued the retreating mujahideen.
-The group escorting the captured Afghan officers was caught in the open by Soviet helicopters, and in the ensuing fight most of the prisoners were killed, with both sides blaming the other for the incident.
+In 1985, Massoud successfully captured the Peshgur Garrison, which Massoud's mobile groups took 500 prisoners including 130 officers and killed brigadier Ahmadoddin of the Afghan Army.
+After some investigation, the prisoners were divided into several groups, the ordinary soldiers were released after a short investigation and went to their homes, but the officers and important people were divided into several places and camps, most of them in Tangi Mekni in a place known as Bibi Nikzan.
+They were kept and there was also a health clinic in addition to the prison.
+Massoud wanted to exchange the 130 high-ranking prisoners for their own captured fighters.
+He reached an agreement with a khalqi officer, which prompted the soviets to launch their ninth offensive in the panjshir, to prevent the exchange.